 - 1 teaspoon sesame seeds

 - Bring a pot of water to a boil then cook noodles according to packages’ instructions.
-Reserve 2 tablespoons of water for the sauce, then drain the noodles and rinse in cold water to stop the cooking process.
+Drain and rinse the or submerge the noodles in cold water to stop the cooking process.